Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 Scaling is dead easy with Kubernetes.
 Since it's managing the whole cluster, you basically, just have to put a number into the template of the desired replicas to use.

+This has been a great post so far but it's getting too long.
+I'm planning on writing a follow-up where I will be truly scaling things up on AWS with multiple nodes and replicas.
+Stay tuned.

 ### Cleanup

 ~~~bash